isomerpages/moe-punggolsec/_our-school/School Identity.md

 **Mission**

-To nurture a vibrant community of self-directed and adaptable Punggolites, grounded in values.
+To nurture a vibrant community of self-directed and adaptable Punggolites, grounded in values

 **Vision**

-Future-ready Punggolites who are active contributors.
+Future-ready Punggolites who are active contributors